antzGames/libGDX-Spriter-demo-updated/README.md

 # libGDX Spriter Demo (updated)

-A lot of the example Spriter repositories are old and I had a hard time making them work with HTML specifically.
+A lot of the example Spriter repositories are old and I had a hard time making them work in HTML/GWT specifically.
 This project template was created using  [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).
+It uses gdxVersion 1.11.0

-This project includes the [spriter](https://github.com/Trixt0r/spriter) and [gdx-spriter](https://github.com/Trixt0r/gdx-spriter) source code in the core because I wanted to modify a some of the code.
+This project includes the [spriter](https://github.com/Trixt0r/spriter) and [gdx-spriter](https://github.com/Trixt0r/gdx-spriter) source code in the core module because I wanted to modify some of the code.
 For example:
 - the entire library uses a custom Point class, which I am slowly migrating to libGDX's Vector2 class.
-- the examples used FileHandle.file() which is not supported in HTML/GWT.
+- the original examples used FileHandle.file() which is not supported in HTML/GWT.
 - I renamed the implementation classes.

 # Dekstop, HTML, Android tested

-The Spriter demo was tested on Desktop, HTML, and a physical Android device and all worked.
+This new Spriter demo was tested on Desktop, HTML, and a on a physical Android phone and all worked for me.

 # Project Setup